GDSC-KIIT/dsckiit-AoG/README.md

 Just click on the link: [DSC KIIT](https://assistant.google.com/services/invoke/uid/0000006c15659a07)

-Just continue with the flow of the action after that.
+Then continue with the flow of the action after that.

 ## Features